skang23/YelpFind/README.md

 YelpFind is a Yelp search app using the [Yelp API](http://www.yelp.com/developers/documentation/v2/search_api).

-Time spent: **X** hours spent in total
+Time spent: **5** hours spent in total

 ## User Stories

 The following **required** functionality is completed:

-- [ ] Table rows for search results should be dynamic height according to the content height.
+- [V] Table rows for search results should be dynamic height according to the content height.
-- [ ] Custom cells should have the proper Auto Layout constraints.
+- [V] Custom cells should have the proper Auto Layout constraints.
-- [ ] Search bar should be in the navigation bar (doesn't have to expand to show location like the real Yelp app does).
+- [V] Search bar should be in the navigation bar (doesn't have to expand to show location like the real Yelp app does).

 The following **optional** features are implemented:

-- [ ] Search results page
+- [V] Search results page
-   - [ ] Infinite scroll for restaurant results.
+   - [V] Infinite scroll for restaurant results.
    - [ ] Implement map view of restaurant results.
 - [ ] Implement the restaurant detail page.